You can earn back the money you blew in Vegas or on that bad stock investment you made into a certain vibrating dumbbell.

 You can find another job or start a new business if you lose yours.

 You can even regain your hairline if it is fading badly. (maybe not)

 What you cannot do however is get TIME back.

-TIME is the most valuable thing in the world.
-I mean when we think back on our lives don’t we wish we didn’t waste time on trivial things or situations?
-Once it is gone, it is gone forever!
+Time is the most valuable thing in the world.
+When we think back on our lives don’t we wish we didn’t waste time on trivial things or situations?
+Once the time is gone, it is gone forever!

 Wasting time on ellipticals and treadmills.

 Wasting time with lame machine workouts.